sous-chefs/powershell/README.md

 Chef::Log.info(cmd.stdout)
 ```

 Usage
 -----

+**Note**: The installation may require a restart of the node being configured before PowerShell can be used.

 ### default

+The default recipe does nothing.

+### powershell2

-Include the default recipe in a run list, to ensure PowerShell 2.0 is installed.
+Include the `powershell2` recipe in a run list, to ensure PowerShell 2.0 is installed.

 On the following versions of Windows the PowerShell 2.0 package will be downloaded from Microsoft and installed:

 - Windows XP
 - Windows Server 2003
-- Windows Server 2008 R1
+- Windows Server 2008
 - Windows Vista

 On the following versions of Windows, PowerShell 2.0 is present and must just be enabled: